Improving land cover segmentation across satellites using domain adaptation: Introduction

-Removing the domain shift between different datasets due to different distribution, lighting, and other factors is called Domain Adaptation.
+Removing the domain shift between different datasets is called Domain Adaptation (DA).
 In the context of semantic segmentation, domain adaptation is used to segment images from a target dataset using a source dataset.
-There exist two types of domain adaptation approaches, supervised where some or all of the target data is labeled, and unsupervised where the target data is unlabeled.
-Domain adaptation for semantic segmentation is usually applied on street-view images or basic character recognition images.
-It has the potential to improve upon results achieved with simple transfer learning.
+There exist two types of domain adaptation approaches: supervised, where some or all of the target data is labeled, and unsupervised, where the target data is unlabeled.
+Domain adaptation has the potential to improve over results achieved with simple transfer learning.

-Our contributions are: \begin{enumerate} \item To the best of our knowledge this is the first paper that goes into applying domain adaptation to LULC mapping. \item Building various labeled datasets using CLC. \item Adapting an existing domain adaptation method for satellite imagery. \end{enumerate}
+This paper focuses on applying deep domain adaptation to segment RGB satellite data from different satellites and locations semantically.
+Our contributions are: \begin{enumerate} \item To the best of our knowledge this is the first paper that applies domain adaptation to achieve global LULC mapping using RGB bands only. \item Building RGB datasets from Sentinel-2, WorldView-2, and Pleiades-1 satellites using CLC as labels. \item Customizing an existing domain adaptation method for satellite imagery. \end{enumerate}

+In Section II, we present some of the related background research.
+Section III presents the materials used, including the satellite images and labels.
+Section IV shows the Methods used.
+Furthermore, in Section V, we display the experiments done and the results obtained from them.
+Finally, Section VI is the conclusion where we present our thoughts about the results obtained.